ultra-taco/LiveCurrencyConverter/README.md

 ## Overview ##

 The project is designed with several paradigms:
--Modularization of components using Dagger to support scalability
+* Modularization of components using Dagger to support scalability
--MVVM: Strict separation of view and model data -Reactive paradigms to minimize complexity and duplication of data -View lifecycle aware viewmodels for performance (if the app had more activities/fragments) -Discrete model repositories backed with Room Persistance Library -Material UI Design to look stylish
+* MVVM: Strict separation of view and model data
+* Reactive paradigms to minimize complexity and duplication of data
+* View lifecycle aware viewmodels for performance (if the app had more activities/fragments)
+* Discrete model repositories backed with Room Persistance Library
+* Material UI Design to look stylish

 ## Usage ##